PATIENT INFORMATION

 -

-Caring, empathetic and courteous hospital staff
+Be cared for by professional, empathetic, and courteous hospital staff

 -